MacPherson, Singapore: Etymology

 The area is also alternatively called Jalan Klapa, as the area historically ran through a coconut plantation.
 MacPherson Road was named after Colonel Ronald MacPherson (1817–1869).
 MacPherson was involved in the First Opium War of 1841 and was appointed Staff Officer to the Artillery in the Straits Settlements in 1843.
 He succeeded Colonel H. Man as Executive Engineer and Superintendent of Convicts and Resident Councillor, Malacca in 1855 and 1857 respectively.

-He had been active in forming a local volunteer corps at the outbreak of the Crimean War and was appointed First Captain Commandment of the Singapore Volunteer Rifle Corps (SVRC) that was formed in 1854.
-When the first Municipal Act came into operation in 1856, he became an ex officio member of the Commission, becoming President on three later occasions.
-He was appointed the first Colonial Secretary when the Straits Settlements became a Crown Colony in 1867.

-MacPherson had also designed the current St Andrew's Cathedral along the lines of the ruined Netley Abbey in England and had built it in six years using forced penal labour sent over from the British Raj.
-Completed in 1862, the cathedral is considered one of the finest specimens of ecclesiastical architecture in the Far East.
-On the cathedral grounds, the architect is commemorated in a memorial called the MacPherson Memorial Monument.
-MacPherson died in 1869 and was subsequently buried at the old Bukit Timah Road Christian Cemetery, by which around this time Jalan Klapa was subsequently renamed in commemoration.
-The cemetery today has since been landscaped and made into a park.

 The name Macpherson itself – or MacPherson or McPherson, according to different spellings – is believed to have come from the Gaelic Mac a' phearsain and means 'Son of the parson'.
 For some old folks it was called Persiaran Keliling.

 Religion

 The neighbourhood is served by religious sites such as churches, temples and mosques.
-They include Trinity Christian Centre, Grace Baptist Church, Sallim Mattar Mosque and Huang Lao Xian Shi Temple.
+They include Saint Stephen's Catholic Church, Trinity Christian Centre, Grace Baptist Church, Sallim Mattar Mosque and Huang Lao Xian Shi Temple.
 These religious organisations often have charity extensions and are actively serving the needy in the MacPherson neighbourhood.